Miriam Shor

-Miriam Ruth Shor (born July 25, 1971) is an American actress.
+Miriam Shor (born July 25, 1971) is an American actress.
 She gained prominence for her performance in the Off-Broadway rock musical Hedwig and the Angry Inch (1998–2000) and in the 2001 film adaptation of the same name.
 She later starred in a number of short-lived television series, including Swingtown (2008) and GCB (2012).

-From 2015 to 2021, Shor starred as Diana Trout in the TV Land/Paramount+ comedy-drama series Younger for which she received Critics' Choice Awards nomination for Best Supporting Actress in a Comedy Series.
+From 2015 to 2021, Shor starred as Diana Trout in the TV Land/Paramount+ comedy-drama series Younger for which she received a Critics' Choice Awards nomination for Best Supporting Actress in a Comedy Series.
 Shor played Madelaine True in the Encores! production of The Wild Party at the New York City Center in 2015 alongside Younger co-star Sutton Foster.
 She also has appeared in the films Bedazzled (2000), The Cake Eaters (2007), Lost Girls (2020), Maestro (2023), and American Fiction (2023).
+For her role in the Apple TV+ series Pluribus, she was nominated for a 2026 Primetime Emmy Award for Outstanding Guest Actress in a Drama Series.

-Early life
+Early life and education

-Shor was born in Minneapolis, Minnesota.
+Shor was born on July 25, 1971 in Minneapolis, Minnesota.
 She has described herself as "half Jewish but not really religious" (her father was Jewish).
+She grew up both in the US and Italy, Because of her upbringing, she speaks fluent Italian and Yiddish.

-She speaks fluent Italian.
-Her parents divorced when she was seven, and she moved back and forth between Turin, Italy (to live with her father) and suburban Detroit (her mother's residence).
-She later attended the University of Michigan, where she received her Bachelor of Fine Arts in drama.
+She attended the University of Michigan, where she received her Bachelor of Fine Arts in drama.

 Career

 Shor moved to New York City and began appearing onstage, notably in Hedwig and the Angry Inch.
 In 2000, she starred in the short-lived sitcom Then Came You.
 She accepted supporting roles in the Harold Ramis comedy remake Bedazzled (2000) and Hedwig and the Angry Inch (2001), reprising her role of Yitzhak.
 During the 2001-2002 television season, she starred in the short-lived comedy series Inside Schwartz.
 Shor later starred in a few independent films and guest-starred on episodes of My Name Is Earl and The West Wing.
 In 2006, she made an appearance in Shortbus, directed by her Hedwig and the Angry Inch co-star John Cameron Mitchell.

 In 2006, Shor starred in the television comedy series Big Day, but the series was canceled after one season.
 In 2007, Shor had a supporting role to Mary Stuart Masterson's directorial debut, titled The Cake Eaters.
 The following year, she was cast in the 1970s-set primetime series Swingtown as Janet Thompson.
 The show was canceled due to mixed reception and low ratings.
 Shor had a recurring role on Damages as Carrie Parsons and appeared on Law & Order: Criminal Intent, Bored to Death, and Royal Pains.
 In 2011, she played the role of Anna in miniseries Mildred Pierce.

 She appeared in 2012 Broadway Bares with Kyle Dean Massey.
 In 2012, Shor starred as Cricket Caruth-Reilly in the comedy-drama series GCB, but the series was canceled after one season.
 Later in 2012, Shor was cast in a recurring role as reporter Mandy Post in season four of The Good Wife.